 - 308 Win 175 grain Elite Series round

 As I get additional information, I will update this page.

 Known for making Olympic quality rimfire ammunition, ELEY introduced a new .22 LR hunting round called the High Velocity Hollow.
-The new cartridge uses a 40 grain hollow point bullet with a muzzle velocity of 1,250 fps.
+The new cartridge uses a 40-grain hollow point bullet with a muzzle velocity of 1,250 fps.

 ELEY uses a patented oxidation process on the case that turns it black.
-The oxidation has shown to better control the force needed to eject the case, which in turns improves the shot-to-shot consistency when dealing with supersonic rimfire rounds.
+The oxidation has shown to better control the force needed to eject the case, which in turn improves the shot-to-shot consistency when dealing with supersonic rimfire rounds.

 Federal Premium manufactures a lot of ammunition.
 Seriously.
 So, it comes as no surprise that the company would introduce a number of new products for 2016.